-The punctuality to school, registration and to lessons in the 6th form is also monitored.
-Form tutors will have a discussion with a pupil regarding their lateness in the first place.
-If lateness continues parents will be contacted.
 Pupils who are late three times in the same week will serve an extended late detention after school on Friday or Monday.
 Failure to attend will result in a Senior Staff detention.

-After each set of 10 lates, they will also serve a Senior Staff detention.
+After each set of 10 detentions to school and registration, pupils will serve a Senior Staff detention on a Friday after school.